-B. TOWNHALL REGISTRATION
+B. TOWN HALL REGISTRATION

-Once you've arrived in Belgium, you must register at the local town or city hall in your place of residence and this as soon as possible after arrival.
+Once you have arrived in Belgium, you should register at the city or town hall of your new place of residence as soon as possible.

 PRIMARY RESIDENCE

 The primary residence is the place where a family or single person habitually lives.
 A family may consist of related persons (family members) and/or unrelated persons (e.g. friends, life partner ...).